Improved Universal Graphs for Trees: Proof of Lemma for

-We prove Lemma \ref{lem:main} for $d=2$ by induction over $|A|\in\mathbb{N}$, which shows that $U_{n,2}$ is universal as mentioned above.
-Note that $A$ is a complete graph for $h<2$, so let $h\ge 2$ that implies that we are in the setting of Figure~\ref{fig:admissible}.
-Let $F$ be a forest with $0<|F|<|A|$, let $V\subset V(A)$ be the first $|F|$ vertices in the eating order and assume that the statement holds for all admissible graphs $A'$ and forests $F'$ with $|F'|<|A'|<|A|$.
+We prove Lemma \ref{lem:embedding} for $d=2$ by induction over $|A|\in\mathbb{N}$.
+Note that $A$ is a complete graph for $h<2$.
+We thus assume that $h\ge 2$, so that we are in the setting of Figure~\ref{fig:admissible}.
+For the induction step, let $F$ be a forest with $0<|F|<|A|$, let $V\subset V(A)$ be the first $|F|$ vertices in the eating order for $A$ and assume that the statement holds for all admissible graphs $A'$ and forests $F'$ with $|F'|<|A'|<|A|$.

-First, consider the case that $A$ is of the type shown in Figure~\ref{fig:fig-a}, so $A$ consists of its root $r_A$ and an admissible subgraph $A'$.
-For $|F| < |A'|$, we apply the induction hypothesis to $F$ and $A'$, which proves the claim.
-Otherwise, we have $|F| = |A'|$.
-Let $v\in F$ be an arbitrary vertex.
+First, consider the case that $A$ is of the type shown in Figure~\ref{fig:admissible-a}, so $A$ consists of a root $r_A$ and an admissible subgraph $A'$.
+Since $|F|<|A|$ and $r_A$ is last in the eating order of $A$, we obtain $V\subseteq A'$.
+Moreover, the eating order on $V$ is the same in $A$ and $A'$.
+If $|F| < |A'|$, we apply the induction hypothesis to $F$ and $A'$, which proves the claim.
+Otherwise $|F| = |A'|$.
+Let $v\in V(F)$ arbitrary.
 We embed $F \setminus v$ into $A'$ using the induction hypothesis and then place $v$ at $r_{A'}$.
-This yields a proper embedding as $r_{A'}$ is connected to every vertex in $A'$ due to the \ref{en: type 1 edges} edges and leaves us with $r_A$ only.
+This yields a proper embedding, as $r_{A'}$ is connected to every vertex in $A'$ due to the \ref{en: type 1 edges} edges and $F$ is embedded at $V$.

+Since $d=2$ we are left with the case that $A$ is as in Figure~\ref{fig:admissible-b}, so that it consists of a root $r_A$, one subgraph $T^*_{h-1,2}$ and another admissible graph $A'$, where $A'$ is first in the eating order.
+If $|A'|=1$, we place any $v\in V(F)$ at $r_{A'}$, which is first in the eating order.
+By Observation \ref{obs:1}, the graph $A\setminus r_{A'}$ is again admissible.
+Thus, we use the induction hypothesis to embed $F\setminus v$ into $A\setminus r_{A'}$ such that $F\setminus v$ is placed at the first $|F\setminus v|$ vertices in the eating order of $A\setminus r_{A'}$.
+Therefore, $F$ is embedded exactly at the vertices $V$.
+Moreover, the \ref{en: type 2 edges} edges ensure that $r_{A'}$ is connected to every vertex in $T^*_{h-1,2}$, thereby defining an embedding.